-The Nomination Committee is chaired by Atty.
-Gozon and composed of four members that include an independent director in the person of former Chief Justice Panganiban as Vice Chairman, with Mr. Duavit and Mr. Jimenez, as members.
+The Nomination Committee is chaired by Felipe L. Gozon and composed of four members that include an independent director in the person of former Chief Justice Artemio V. Panganiban as Vice Chairman, Gilberto R. Duavit, Jr. and Joel Marcelo G. Jimenez, as members.
 The mission of the Nomination Committee is to provide the shareholders with an independent and objective evaluation and assurance that the membership of the Board of Directors is competent and will foster the long-term success of the Corporation and secure its competitiveness.
-The Nomination Committee assists the Board of Directors in ensuring that all nominees to the Board of Directors are competent and qualified to be nominated as Director based on internal guidelines.
+The Nomination Committee assists the Board of Directors in its responsibility in ensuring that all nominees to the Board of Directors are competent and qualified to be nominated as Director based on internal guidelines.
 This is to ensure that: (a) there is a proper mix of competent directors that would continuously improve shareholder's value; and, (b) Directors will ensure a high standard of best practices for the Company and its stakeholders.